ultrain-os/ultrain-core-production/README.md

 ULTRAINIO currently supports the following operating systems:
 1. Ubuntu 18.04 LTS

-Docker image with pre-compiled Ultrain software can be requsted for.
+Docker image with pre-compiled Ultrain software can be requested for.

 ## Code Structure